GovReady/GovReady.github.io/listings/nodejs4.md

 #######################
 # Jekyll Instructions #
 #######################
 # Identify the layout template to be used for this page
-layout: listing3
+layout: listing4

 # Identify the permalink for the rendered page.
-# Tech listings should be `/tech/` to render as `http:/govready.org/tech/`
+Example: `/nodejs/` to render as `http:/govready.org/nodejs/`
-permalink: /nodejs3/
+permalink: /nodejs4/

 #####################